Sina2002F/Smart-Energy-Management/README.md

 - **Backend**: Python , Node.js
 - **Database**: MySQL , CSV
 - **APIs**: Energy data simulation or integration with IoT devices.
+- **Report section can be added in the future.

 **Database Schema**: